May Ranch recovering from destructive fire

 “One of our best partners, he’s horseback riding as fast as he can, literally right in front of these horrible flames and he saved so many cattle, but his life was literally at risk.
 He’s got blisters down his back,” Riley said.

-They said if it hadn’t been for their neighbors’ help, they wouldn’t have saved nearly as many cows as they did, which Dallas said was around 99 percent of their cattle.
+They said if it hadn’t been for their neighbors’ help, they wouldn’t have saved nearly as many cows as they did.
+Dallas said 99 percent of their cattle herd survived.

-“Every rancher in our country that could get here, got here and the reason that we didn’t lose a massive amount of cattle is because all those people but their lives on the line to do it,” Dallas said.
+“Every rancher in our country that could get here, got here.
+And the reason that we didn’t lose a massive amount of cattle is because all those people put their lives on the line to do it,” Dallas said.

 Despite the huge loss to the May’s natural grazing, water and 100s of miles of fencing, Dallas said he is thankful for the ranching mindset.